Yehor-Mishchyriak/SAWNERGY/JOSS/paper.md

 License: Apache-2.0 (see `LICENSE`)

 # Acknowledgements
+[HERE GO THE GRANT REFERENCES]
+[thank Henk Meij]
-The project was directed and supervised by Professor Kelly M. Thayer, MD simulations were produced by Sean Stetson, and the software was developed by Yehor Mishchyriak.
-We acknowledge the AmberTools/cpptraj community and the developers of PyTorch.
+We also acknowledge the AmberTools/cpptraj community and the developers of PyTorch.

 # References